microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

     "REMOTEDEBUGGINGVERSION": "15.0.28307.222",
     "ScmType": "None"```

-4) Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration) and copy the Application (client) ID and client secret
+4) Login to Azure portal with CDS tenant admin credentials and Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration) and copy the Application (client) ID and client secret
+Please use the same app ID while [creating a bot user](https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/smart-assist#step-2-create-a-bot-user) later.
+Also if your bot needs to search for knowledge base articles, then you need to provide either the **Customer Service Manager** or **Customer Service Representative** role to your bot user.

 5) Update the CDS settings